samsheffield/2D_Game_Design/docs/week8.md

 - Name the zip file yourname_midtermproject_2d.
 - Include a file called readme.txt somewhere in the zip file which credits any assets you might use.

+I also need the URL to your itch.io page.
+- Please don't forget!

 # Homework